ordercloud-api/mailchimp-email-templates/README.md

 # What Are You Trying To Do

-The [OrderCloud Platform]() is a great way to solve complex B2B eCommerce and order management challenges.
+The [OrderCloud Platform](https://ordercloud.io/) is a great way to solve complex B2B eCommerce and order management challenges.
 But a key part of eCommerce is emails!
 Users expect emails when they place an order, get a shipment, etc. The OrderCloud platform provides a powerful tool to trigger emails based on OC Platform events: Message Senders.

-We provide a built-in Message Sender configuration to use with [MailChimp/Mandril](), but if you have a different preferred email sender, such as SendGrid or others, you can write your own custom Message Sender.
+We provide a built-in Message Sender configuration to use with [MailChimp/Mandrill](https://mandrill.com/), but if you have a different preferred email sender, such as SendGrid or others, you can write your own custom Message Sender.
 See our documentation [here]().

 If you'd like to proceed with the Mandrill Message Sender, you need the following:

 1. A MailChimp account with [the Mandrill Transactional Email add-on](http://kb.mailchimp.com/mandrill/add-or-remove-mandrill)
-2. Your Mandrill API Key (this can be found in your Mandrill Settings page)*
+2. Your Mandrill API Key (this can be found in your Mandrill Settings page)[1]

-* If you'd just like to try out the Mandrill Message Sender, no problem!
+[1]: If you'd just like to try out the Mandrill Message Sender, no problem!
 You can set up a message sender without a Mandrill API Key.
 However, this API key allows only a limited number of sends, and more importantly, uses the default OrderCloud-branded email templates!
 Get your own paid Mandrill account to configure your own custom email templates.

 ## Configure OC Platform Message Sender

 ### Create The Message Sender
-1. Go to your [OrderCloud Dashboard](), and select the Organization that you'd like to configure a Message Sender for.
+1. Go to your [OrderCloud Dashboard](https://dashboard.ordercloud.io), and select the Organization that you'd like to configure a Message Sender for.
 Message Senders are configured at the organization level.
 2. Select "Message Senders" from the left nav.
 3. Hit "New"
 4. Add a name to your message sender, so you can distinguish it at a glance.